apache/druid/docs/api-reference/supervisor-api.md

 `POST /druid/indexer/v1/supervisor`

-Creates a new Supervisor or updates an existing one.
+Creates a new Supervisor or updates an existing one for the same datasource.

 You can create a Supervisor spec using [Apache Kafka ingestion streaming](../development/extensions-core/kafka-ingestion.md#define-a-supervisor-spec) or [Amazon Kinesis ingestion](../development/extensions-core/kinesis-ingestion.md#submitting-a-supervisor-spec).